 4. Ad placement and network selection

-The choice of ad placements and networks can significantly influence costs.
 Premium placements or networks may command higher costs but might not always translate to better performance.

 Review your placement and network choices and look at what optimizations you can make to find the right balance between visibility and budget.

-Strategies to master target CPA & maximize conversions
+Expert strategies to master target CPA

 For marketers well-acquainted with target CPA, you may want to further optimize your strategy.

-1. Segmentation for precision
+1. Segment for precision

-Segment your audience based on factors such as demographics, device usage, or geographic location.
 When you tailor your target CPA to specific segments, you can optimize bids with greater precision.
 This ensures that your ads resonate more with defined target audience groups.

-Complement target CPA with Target Impression Share to control the visibility of your ads.
+Complement target CPA with target impression share to control the visibility of your ads.

 3. Leverage smart bidding signals